 Did You Know?

 The E. coli in your gut right now is probably helping your digestion, but the same bacteria on your kitchen sponge could make you sick if it enters your food.
 Escherichia coli (E. coli), a common environmental microorganism, plays a dual role: it maintains gut health but can also cause infections.
-How can we eliminate it safely and effectively?
-This article unveils a zero-chemical-residue sterilization technology—the ARGENTUMIX Silver Ion Generator.What Is E. Coli?
+How can we manage it safely and effectively?
+This article explores a residue-free cleaning approach using silver-ion water technology.

 · Most strains are motile, equipped with flagella and fimbriae but lack spores or capsules.